 - C lead gets zero percent of a salesperson’s time because C leads are for marketing to nurture.

-What it really comes down to is a good salesperson will know how to “align a company’s sales cycle with a prospects buying cycle.”
+What it really comes down to is this: a good salesperson will know how to “align a company’s sales cycle with a prospect’s buying cycle.”

 By the way, always find out if the salesperson you are hiring is a hunter or not.
-If they aren’t, you will have to provide them leads to follow up with and close.
+If he/she isn’t, you will have to provide your sales rep with leads to follow up with and close.
 Keep that in mind when hiring.

 Give marketing the C leads